Sugirdha/sugirdha.github.io/about-me.md

 I’m an **application developer** with a passion for crafting user-centric applications and solving complex problems with clean, scalable, and reusable code.
 My journey in tech has been fueled by curiosity, creativity, and a drive to learn and grow.

-## 🌟 About Me
+## 🌟 Professional Experience:
-- **Professional Experience**:
 I work in the **cloud industry**, developing enterprise tools to enhance productivity and streamline workflows for defense organisations.
 As an **application developer** and a **native iOS developer**, I have gained valuable experience in designing, implementing, and refactoring features for robust, user-friendly applications across both platforms.

 - **Core Strengths**:
   - Cloud technologies (certified in AWS and GCP)